-In MuTools software the terms audio files, audio streams and samples are used.
+In MuLab the different terms audio files, audio streams and samples are used.
 Here is the explanation of the difference:

 Audio Files are the pure files on a storage medium (eg harddisk, USB stick, ...) that contain digitally recorded sound.

-Now this MuTools app can play audio files in 2 ways: As an Audio Stream or as a Sample.
+Now MuLab can play audio files in 2 ways: As an Audio Stream or as a Sample.

 An Audio Stream is a project object that streams an AIFF or WAVE audio file at its original pitch, and because it's streamed it can be as long as you want because only the actual portion that is playing is loaded into RAM.